SJSU272LabF18/EduBlocks/README.md

-# EduBlocks - Decentralized Digital Identity Management System
+# EduBlocks - A Decentralized Digital Identity Management System platform

-Implement a decentralized digital identify management system using Hyperledger to demonstrate below use case.
+EduBlocks is a blockchain based custom built for the education sector that students, universities, government agencies can use to issue and verify credentials like transcripts, test scores, certifications, etc.

-## Overview:
+## Background:

 International students applying to a  university go through a long and painful process of getting the required credentials from various issuing authorities/intermediaries like below to apply.